Table of Contents

 Second, consider the philosophy behind your late payment fee policy and your invoice amount.
 Keep in mind that this action aims to get paid on your invoice in a timely manner, not to generate more income or earn a bonus.
 Maintain a price structure that is both fair and within the law.

-Let’s see how late payment fees work.
+Let’s see how late fees work.

 1.5% of the interest rate each month on outstanding bills is a widespread practice for service-based enterprises, small firms, and even freelancers.